jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 -\-gridcells         Optional flag to indicate that the 'size' threshold should be measured in grid
                      cells instead of the default map units

-*Example Usage*:
+*Command-line Interface*:
 ```
 >>./whitebox_tools -r=BufferRaster -v --wd="/path/to/data/" ^
 -i=DEM.dep -o=output.dep

 ```

+*Python Function Name*: ```buffer_raster```

 #### 6.3.2 CostAllocation

-*Description*:
-Identifies the source cell to which each grid cell is connected by a least-cost pathway in a cost-distance analysis
+Identifies the source cell to which each grid cell is connected by a least-cost pathway in a cost-distance analysis.

 *Parameters*: